NASA's first solar probe to skim the sun at 430,000 mph

 Almost 60 years ago an astrophysicist named Eugene Parker published a paper describing what he believed to be high speed matter and magnetism emanating from the sun.
 For just as long, scientists have sought to learn the mechanisms behind this far-reaching phenomenon, which we know today as solar winds.
-NASA says advances in technology have now made it possible to get some answers, and it will next year launch its first probe to enter orbit around our star in an effort to unlock some of its long-held secrets.
+NASA says advances in technology have now made it possible to get some answers, and it will next year launch a probe to enter orbit around our star in an effort to unlock some of its long-held secrets.

 Solar winds are streams of subatomic particles that escape from the sun and take its magnetic field along for the ride.
 They move with such force – at supersonic speeds – that they can travel billions of miles and affect our planet, along with the rest of the solar system.